 The first step is to create a shortlist of potential candidates.
 You need to choose candidates with the necessary skills and experience.
 The best way to know that is to check out their portfolio.
 Find out if they have completed any project that is similar to your requirements.
 Also, check their feedback on the job board or marketplaces.

 Read reviews and be wary of consistently negative feedback.
 Remember that most marketplaces are biased towards leaving positive reviews so consider each bad review thoroughly and decide on whether this reflects on the professionalism of the candidate.

 Review and interview

 Once you have created the shortlist, the next step is to perform interviews of the shortlisted candidates.
 This is when you get to know more about the approach, attitude, personality, and work experience of the developers.

-But do make the call, you'll notice a few nuances which you might miss, organisation, punctuality, communication... these are things which can be seen during the call.
+But do make the call.
+You will notice a few nuances which you might miss, organisation, punctuality, communication.
+These are things which can be seen during the call.
 They may indicate the suitability, or otherwise, of the candidate that their online profiles and portfolio won’t.

-If you start noticing quirks during the hiring process (e.g. the developer is not very responsive to communication), imagine what it's going to be like (how frustrating!) during the actual project.
+If you start noticing quirks during the interview or throughout the hiring process (e.g. the developer is not very responsive to communication), imagine what it's going to be like (how frustrating!) during the actual project.

 It is always recommended to be prepared for the interview beforehand.

 Go through your requirements, project description and decide which questions you want to ask.
 The main goal is to ensure that the developer meets your requirements, is going to be easy to work with and be able to deliver on their promises.

 After you have conducted the interviews, the next step is to get these developers to do a trial project.
 Hopefully you will have mentioned a paid trial in your job description.
 Mentioned it again during the interview to let the developers know that the test job is paid and it is their path to landing the project.